bevyengine/bevy/_release-content/migration-guides/android_activity.md

 **Migration from bevy 0.18 to 0.19:**

-For apps with GameActivity you need to add the feature `"android-game-activity"` in your `cargo.toml`.
-See updated examples/mobile.
+For apps using `GameActivity` you need to add the feature `"android-game-activity"` to your `Cargo.toml`:

 ```toml
 bevy = { version = "0.19", features = ["android-game-activity"] }